Kitchen Counter Chronicles

 ×

-Home » dessert
+Home » recipe

 Red Currant Sauce Summer Sundae

 These precious little jewels have a tart, sweet and sour flavour.
 We wanted to find the best way to use these little gems.
 We decided to make a simple sauce.
 The method for making this sauce works for most summer berries.
-The best part is my 9 year old daughter is the one who came up with the recipe.
+The best part is my 9-year-old daughter is the one who came up with the recipe.

-Red Currant Sauce
+Red Currant Sauce Recipe

 ½ pint red currants (remove stems and stalks)